Children and young people's safety is at the heart of everything we do

 In addition to our foster and kinship care services, UnitingCare Community also has residential care options for children.
 Residential care allows children and young people live in homes where their care is looked after by a team of youth workers.

-This non-family based out-of-home care provides an environment that isn’t a carers or young person’s own home where they can live safely while working toward reunification with their family or moving to the right foster care home.
+This non-family based out-of-home care provides an environment where they can live safely while working toward reunification with their family or moving to the right foster care home.

 Our residential care services offer children wide levels of support if they need it, the opportunity to build resilience, develop a positive sense of identity, social skills and the ability to be active in the community.
-At all times, UnitingCare Community emphasise their residential care as a place where children can change, grow and establish hopeful futures which maintain links to the child’s family and kin.
+At all times, UnitingCare Community emphasises its residential care as a place where children can change, grow and establish hopeful futures which maintain links to the child’s family and kin.